elmtree-askmo/cloudcannon-app/content/learn/sociology/what-were-the-key-characteristics-of-mid20th-century-architecture-in-egypt-and-how-did-they-reflect-panarab-socialism-and-modernist-design.md

 url: /learn/sociology/questions/what-were-the-key-characteristics-of-mid20th-century-architecture-in-egypt-and-how-did-they-reflect-panarab-socialism-and-modernist-design
 score: -1.0
 related_article1:
-    id: 168983
+    id: 168978
-    title: How did post-revolution clean-up efforts contribute to the emergence of civic pride in Egypt?
+    title: >-
+        How did social media contribute to civic engagement during the Arab Spring, particularly in the context of initial online exhortations and the impact of the internet shutdown?
     subject: Sociology
-    url: /learn/sociology/questions/how-did-postrevolution-cleanup-efforts-contribute-to-the-emergence-of-civic-pride-in-egypt
+    url: /learn/sociology/questions/how-did-social-media-contribute-to-civic-engagement-during-the-arab-spring-particularly-in-the-context-of-initial-online-exhortations-and-the-impact-of-the-internet-shutdown
 related_article2:
-    id: 168985
+    id: 168976
+    title: >-
-    title: How did the transformation of public spaces influence national identity in Egypt?
+        How did urban planning policies under Mubarak influence the development of public spaces in Egypt?
     subject: Sociology
-    url: /learn/sociology/questions/how-did-the-transformation-of-public-spaces-influence-national-identity-in-egypt
+    url: /learn/sociology/questions/how-did-urban-planning-policies-under-mubarak-influence-the-development-of-public-spaces-in-egypt
 related_article3:
-    id: 168978
+    id: 168986
-    title: How did social media contribute to civic engagement during the Arab Spring, particularly in the context of initial online exhortations and the impact of the internet shutdown?
+    title: >-
+        What is the relationship between democracy and public assembly, and how did the military's role support demonstrations in Egypt?
     subject: Sociology
-    url: /learn/sociology/questions/how-did-social-media-contribute-to-civic-engagement-during-the-arab-spring-particularly-in-the-context-of-initial-online-exhortations-and-the-impact-of-the-internet-shutdown
+    url: /learn/sociology/questions/what-is-the-relationship-between-democracy-and-public-assembly-and-how-did-the-militarys-role-support-demonstrations-in-egypt
 related_article4:
-    id: 168978
+    id: 168984
-    title: How did social media contribute to civic engagement during the Arab Spring, particularly in the context of initial online exhortations and the impact of the internet shutdown?
+    title: >-
+        What was the role of artists and filmmakers in documenting the revolution, and how did their work impact cultural institutions?
     subject: Sociology
-    url: /learn/sociology/questions/how-did-social-media-contribute-to-civic-engagement-during-the-arab-spring-particularly-in-the-context-of-initial-online-exhortations-and-the-impact-of-the-internet-shutdown
+    url: /learn/sociology/questions/what-was-the-role-of-artists-and-filmmakers-in-documenting-the-revolution-and-how-did-their-work-impact-cultural-institutions
 related_article5:
-    id: 168987
+    id: 168979
-    title: How did continued protests and demands during the transition to democracy attract national and international attention?
+    title: >-
+        Why was the physical occupation of urban space, such as Tahrir Square, crucial during the Arab Spring?
     subject: Sociology
-    url: /learn/sociology/questions/how-did-continued-protests-and-demands-during-the-transition-to-democracy-attract-national-and-international-attention
+    url: /learn/sociology/questions/why-was-the-physical-occupation-of-urban-space-such-as-tahrir-square-crucial-during-the-arab-spring
 ---

 &nbsp;